Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 Unlike Klaviyo, where it’s easy to get tangled in segmentation and data mapping early, ActiveCampaign’s workflow templates help you set up advanced automations faster.
 This was primarily because of the AI-powered tools inside ActiveCampaign which recommended flow steps, auto-generated branded email templates and offered smart headline suggestions.

 The flip side?
-Expect to spend 2–3 hours initially getting the hang of it, but once you do, you can create advanced automations quickly.
+Expect to spend 2–3 hours initially getting the hang of it, but once you do, you can craft drip campaigns quickly.

 Standout Features

 • Multi-channel workflow builder.
-Automate sequences across email, SMS using behavioral data using drag-and-drop builder;
+Automate sequences across email and SMS using behavioral data with a drag-and-drop builder;

 • Built-in CRM integration.
-Manage contacts, deals, scoring, and sales pipelines without needing a separate CRM tool;
+Manage contacts, deals, scoring, and sales pipelines without needing a separate ecommerce CRM platform;

 • AI-powered tools.
 Quickly generate branded templates, headlines, and emails based on your preference or need;

 • Rich automation library.
-Hundreds of ready-to-use automation templates across ecommerce, B2B, and service industries.
+Hundreds of ready-to-use ecommerce, service industries and B2B email automation templates.

 Use Cases by Industry